Donaim/miseq-workflow-pres/slides.md

 - Handles high-variability regions (indels, hypervariable loops)

 <!--
 The term "sequencing" refers to the entire transformation from a physical blood sample into digital strings of nucleotides.
-But there are many ways to do that transformation.
+But there are many ways to perform that transformation.

-For decades, our lab used Sanger sequencing, consumed by ReCall.
+For decades, our lab used Sanger sequencing, paired with ReCall.

 Sanger has fundamental limitations.
 First, the read length: we can only sequence up to about 700 base pairs in one experiment.

 Second, Sanger struggles with heterogeneous populations.
 If you have a mixture of variants, especially with insertions or deletions, the chromatograph signals interfere with each other and become unreadable.
 This is particularly problematic in highly variable regions like the V3 loop.

-MiSeq does Next-generation sequencing.
+MiSeq does Next-generation sequencing instead of Sanger sequencing.

-This technology is quite different.
-For one, instead of producing one long read, it produces thousands of short reads, each about 300 base pairs long.
+This technique is quite different.
 -->

 ---